jlittle22/stox/README.md

        localhost:8000/{target_file}

-   It's important to note that the local server adopts the directory structure around it.
+   It's important to note that the local server **adopts the directory structure around it**.
 So as long as your target file in the top level of the server directory, any file paths that were hardcoded into the file should be all set.

-   Re: Databases -
+   ## Re: Databases

    We won't be able to access server side databases from our code, so it's best to exclude those specific lines of code and leave a TODO comment indicating what needs to be done in that line.
 Build